openstack-k8s-operators/glance-operator/docs/dev/design-decisions.md

 To be able to use `nsenter` the pod needs to share the PID namespace with the host.

 ## GlanceAPI deployment

-When a Glance CR is created, at last two `GlanceAPI` deployments are triggered:
+When a Glance CR is created, by default two `GlanceAPI` deployments are triggered:

 ```
 ...